Nicolas Baert: Early career

 Baert made his single-seater debut in 2019, joining MP Motorsport to compete in the F4 Spanish Championship.
 In his only year in single-seater competition, Baert scored a best result of fourth twice on his way to seventh in points.
 During 2019, Baert also represented Belgium in the first edition of the FIA Motorsport Games Formula 4 Cup.

 Leaving single-seaters at the end of 2019, Baert joined Comtoyou Racing's three-car lineup to race in TCR Europe for 2020.
 Baert took his first pole and win at Zolder to finish third in the overall points and runner-up in the Benelux series.
 Near the end of 2020, Baert made a wildcard appearance at the Spain round of the World Touring Car Cup.

 Baert remained with Comtoyou Racing for the 2021 TCR Europe season.
-Scoring a lone podium in the first round of the season at the Slovakia Ring, Baert finished 7th in points in his sophomore season in the series.
+Scoring a lone podium in the first round of the season at the Slovakia Ring, he finished seventh in points in his sophomore season in the series.